Ministerial Formation

 Why Does ‘Academic’ Theology Disable Ministry?

-In 2019, David commissioned a piece of qualitative research in the Anglican Diocese of Oxford with the research question, ‘What equips ministerial trainees to enable whole-life discipleship?’
+In 2019, I commissioned a piece of qualitative research in the Anglican Diocese of Oxford with the research question, ‘What equips ministerial trainees to enable whole-life discipleship?’
 One of the findings was that the way theology is taught in ministerial formation actively disables ministry.
 This article explores the reasons why this is so, with extensive quotes from the ministers who participated in the research.
 The article is a pre-publication version.
 The final article appears in Practical Theology 15.4, 2022.

 Theological Reflection for Discipleship and Ministry